Greyhound strands passengers at Port Authority

 Statement from @GreyhoundBus says “We are currently experiencing delays at the Port Authority as we wait for drivers to become available once they complete their federally mandated rest.” @ABC7NY— Candace McCowan (@CandaceMcCowan7) July 30, 2018

-But they didn't give the passengers a time table on when they could expect to leave.
+But they didn't give the passengers a timetable on when they could expect to leave.

+After hours of waiting, some were offered refunds.
 Many people, however, had work and other places to be with no way to get there.

 "We don't want a refund," Walker said.
-"I'm trying to get to Richmond, Virginia, that's where I live."
+"I'm trying to get to Richmond, Virginia.
+That's where I live."

 "How would you feel if you're laying here with your children and you're stuck and you're not getting but this much information," Thomas said.